 Usually the diagnosis can be correctly accomplished with just a medical history and physical exam.
 Sometimes and X-Ray or MRI may be required to rule out another problem that may be occurring in the foot.

 Your first step is to reduce pain and inflammation.
 Initially, ice should be applied daily during this phase of recovery.
-JOI Rehab offers a vast array of treatment intervention to calm down the inflammation.
+Physical therapy offers a vast array of treatment intervention to calm down the inflammation.

 These modalities are Ultrasound and medical laser which are clinically proved effective.
 The Graston Technique which can help the inflamed tissue return to a more normal level of pain free mobility.

 Now the focus on your Rehabilitation is to address flexibility and strength.
-JOI Rehab in conjunction with our foot specialists has developed specific treatment protocols to progress both the soft tissue /plantar fascia of the foot and also the lower leg.
+Clinicians, in conjunction with our foot specialists, have developed specific treatment protocols to progress both the soft tissue /plantar fascia of the foot and also the lower leg.
 The muscles and tendons of your calf play a big part in the success of your recovery.

-Once your flexibility and basic strength are restored, your JOI therapist can devise a progressive exercise regimen to appropriately advance you back to your normal activity.
-Since many causes of plantar fasciitis tears are biomechanical, JOI offers custom orthotics and foot wear instruction to help negate the root cause of the problem.
+Once your flexibility and basic strength are restored, your therapist can devise a progressive exercise regimen to appropriately advance you back to your normal activity.
+Since many causes of plantar fasciitis tears are biomechanical in nature.

-Once you have completed your rehab at JOI you will have the best weapon to prevent reoccurrence which is a home exercise program.
+Once you have completed your rehab, you will have the best weapon to prevent re-occurrence which is a home exercise program.
 This program will provide all the necessary exercises to facilitate maintaining your current functional level.
-JOI Rehab would address all the biomechanical causes that were problems in the first place.
-Remember prevention is the key.
+Your therapist would address all the biomechanical causes that were problems in the first place.
+Remember, prevention is the key.
 Foot inserts or orthotics can be an important aspect in your recovery from this condition.
 Your therapist can use a computer footplate to order custom orthotics specific to your foot.

-Currently Platelet Rich Plasma (PRP) injections are demonstrating early progress but at this stage insurances do not recognize as a reimbursable treatment.
+Currently, Platelet Rich Plasma (PRP) injections are providing some patients pain relief but most insurances do not recognize this as a reimbursable treatment.